Hafizul Hakim: International career

 On 25 August 2016, Hafizul received his first call-up to the Malaysia national team for a friendly game with Indonesia on 6 September 2016 in Manahan Stadium, Solo.
 However he did not play in the game and was on the bench.

 On 15 November 2016, Hafizul was selected in Malaysia's 23-man squad for the 2016 AFF Championship.
-As third-choice goalkeeper behind Khairul Fahmi and Khairul Azhan, Hafizul was not to feature at that AFF Championship, in which Malaysia were eliminated in the group stage.
+As a third-choice goalkeeper behind Khairul Fahmi and Khairul Azhan, Hafizul was not to feature at that AFF Championship, in which Malaysia was eliminated in the group stage.

 On 22 March 2017, Hafizul made his debut for Malaysia coming off the bench against Philippines in a 0–0 draw on the friendly game.

 His international first start came in a 1–0 defeat to Myanmar on 29 August 2017 on the friendly game.

 On 5 September 2017, Hafizul produced a last minute penalty save against Hong Kong to help the team to gain their first point in the 2019 Asian Cup qualification round with the score ended 1–1 draw.